getalp/wikIR/README.md

 ```
 arguments :

-    [-in,--input]                 The json file produced by wikiextractor
+    [-i,--input]                 The json file produced by wikiextractor

-    [-out,--output_dir]           Directory where the collection will be stored
+    [-o,--output_dir]           Directory where the collection will be stored

 optional argument:

-    [-maxd,--max_docs]            Maximum number of documents in the collection
+    [-m,--max_docs]            Maximum number of documents in the collection
                                   Default value None

-    [-ld,--len_doc]               Number of max tokens in documents
+    [-d,--len_doc]               Number of max tokens in documents
                                   Default value None: all tokens are preserved

-    [-lq,--len_query]             Number of max tokens in queries
+    [-q,--len_query]             Number of max tokens in queries
                                   Default value None: all tokens are preserved

-    [-mlen,--min_len_doc]         Mininum number of tokens required for an article
+    [-l,--min_len_doc]         Mininum number of tokens required for an article
                                   to be added to the dataset as a document
                                   Default value 200

-    [-mrel,--min_nb_rel_doc]      Mininum number of relevant documents required for
+    [-e,--min_nb_rel_doc]      Mininum number of relevant documents required for
                                   a query to be added to the dataset
                                   Default value 5

-    [-val,--validation_part]      Number of queries in the validation set
+    [-v,--validation_part]      Number of queries in the validation set
                                   Default value 1000

-    [-test,--test_part]           Number of queries in the test set
+    [-t,--test_part]           Number of queries in the test set
                                   Default value 1000

-    [-title,--title_queries]      If used, queries are build using the title of
+    [-i,--title_queries]      If used, queries are build using the title of
                                   the article
                                   If not used, queries are build using the first
                                   sentence of the article

-    [-first,--only_first_links]   If used, only the links in the first sentence of
+    [-f,--only_first_links]   If used, only the links in the first sentence of
                                   articles will be used to build qrels
                                   If not used, all links up to len_doc token will
                                   be used to build qrels

-    [-skip,--skip_first_sentence] If used, the first sentence of articles is not
+    [-s,--skip_first_sentence] If used, the first sentence of articles is not
                                   used in documents

-    [-low,--lower_cased]          If used, all characters are lowercase
+    [-c,--lower_cased]          If used, all characters are lowercase

-    [-json,--json]                If used, documents and queries are saved in json
+    [-j,--json]                If used, documents and queries are saved in json
                                   If not used, documents and queries are saved in
                                   csv as dataframes compatible with matchzoo

-    [-xml,--xml]                  If used, documents and queries are saved in xml
+    [-x,--xml]                  If used, documents and queries are saved in xml
                                   format compatible with Terrier IRS
                                   If not used, documents and queries are saved in
                                   csv as dataframes compatible with matchzoo

-    [-bm25,--bm25]                If used, perform and save results of BM25 ranking
+    [-b,--bm25]                If used, perform and save results of BM25 ranking
                                   model on the collection

     [-k,--k]                      If BM25 is used, indicates the number of documents
                                   per query saved
                                   Default value 100

-    [-rand,--random_seed]         Random seed
+    [-r,--random_seed]         Random seed
                                   Default value 27355

 ```